Pole Top Photography

 More and more people are going down the pole route.
 I was on a photo charter alongside four other pole users, all of whom had a wireless connection.
 Now my tablet did not try to connect to any of the other devices, but with so many wireless signals around, the live view became glitchy and kept freezing.
 The shutter would not fire while it was in one of these freezes.
 So should I be alongside several other pole users at the lineside for a top shot, the risk of not getting the shot would be increased.
 I also had an incident at a bus running day when I was stood alongside a house with a very strong wifi signal, and the same thing happened.
 Having a wired set up means that I do not have the wifi issue to worry about.
 I still can, if need be, connect to the camera wirelessly should I wish to.

 One thing that many people (who don't use poles) keep bringing up on various forums and on Facebook is the subject of overhead cables and how long before someone fries themselves.
-Well, a bit of common sense is needed and when using a pole it is wise to carry out a risk assesment of your surrounding area before sending the pole skyward.
+Well, a bit of common sense is needed and when using a pole it is wise to carry out a quick risk assesment of your surrounding area before sending the pole skyward.